Ficool

 "Wait, Storm!
 Don't run ahead by yourself!"

 The wolf halted, its pure white paws stomping the ground and it turned around to greet the blonde girl who emerged from the underbrush.
-The young girl, finally able to catch her breath, bent down slightly and placed her right hand on her knee to support herself, while resting her left arm on the hilt of the sword decorating her waist.
+The young girl, finally able to catch her breath, jogged for a few moments before slowing down and walking confidently towards the wolf, while resting her left arm on the hilt of the sword decorating her waist.

-She wore a white uniform, its sharp lines of gold tracing the shoulders, collar, and cuffs.
-On the left side of her chest, an insignia—crafted in gold and black—depicted a sword piercing the sun.
-The trousers were slim and tailored for agility, neatly tucked into reinforced boots, slightly dirtied by the soil and mud.
+She wore a white blouse decorated with sharp gold lines tracing her shoulders, collar, and cuffs.
+On the left side of her chest, an insignia in gold and black depicted a sword piercing the sun.
+Her dark gray trousers were light and breathable, tailored for ease of movement, neatly tucked into reinforced boots dusted with soil and mud.

-Her azure eyes sparkled with mischief as she looked up, and her golden-blonde hair danced in the slight wind, with a pair of leaves resting on them.
+Her sapphire eyes sparkled with mischief as she looked up, and the golden-blonde hair at the end of her ponytail danced in the slight wind.
 She stood up straight and stretched, her fair hands reaching for the sky, as she let out a breath.

 Storm approached, lowering his head to nuzzle her.
 His frame was much larger compared to a normal wolf, with his height being just short of the girl's.

-A wide, content smile appeared on the girl's face as she quickly brushed off the leaves and soil.
+A wide, content smile appeared on the girl's face as she quickly brushed off the leaves hidden in her hair.

 "What's the point in studying so much anyway?
-That witch doesn't even let me rest on the weekends!" the girl's expression didn't show disdain, but rather a mix of defeat and exhaustion.
+She doesn't even let me rest on the weekends!" the girl's expression didn't show disdain, but rather a mix of defeat and exhaustion.

 The wolf let out a gentle growl as she vented, seemingly in agreement, as the girl started patting and pampering him from the side, treating him like a fluffy cushion.